 Trospium is a quaternary ammonium compound that elicits antispasmodic and antimuscarinic effects.
 It antagonizes acetylcholine effect on muscarinic receptors.
 Parasympathetic effect reduces smooth muscle tone in the bladder.
 Trospium is indicated to treat symptoms of overactive bladder (eg, urinary incontinence, urgency, frequency).

 Adult dosing is 20 mg PO bid; it should be taken on an empty stomach at least 1 h before meals.
-In patients with a CrCl < 30 mL/min, dosing is 20 mg PO hs.
+In patients with a creatinine clearance (CrCl) of less than 30 mL/min, dosing is 20 mg PO hs.
 In patients >75 years, dosing may be titrated downward to 20 mg PO qd based on tolerability.
 Pediatric dosing has not been established.

 Trospium is a pregnancy category C drug.